Commanders, a wargame digest

 Game Counters

-The Shenandoah Valley 1862 campaign text has been dipped into to get an Order-of-Battle, though I am setting the Graysville campaign in 1863, not that it matters much except, using my own rules, units roll pre-battle (or pre-campaign in this case) on the Arming Table to see whether they get smoothbore or rifled muskets, so they will be using the 1863 column as rifling becomes much more common.
+The Shenandoah Valley 1862 campaign text has been dipped into to get an Order-of-Battle, though I am setting the Graysville campaign in 1863, not that it matters much except, using my own rules, units roll pre-battle (or pre-campaign in this case) on the Arming Table to see whether they get smoothbore or rifled muskets, so they will be using the 1863 column with rifling much more common.

 Against the odds!
 Only one unit gets armed with smoothbore musket, Elzey's 25th Virginia (Confederate).

-Kimball has the Lucky attribute (so some re-rolls for him) as does 3rd Brigade's Tyrer.
+Kimball gets the Lucky attribute (so some re-rolls for him) as does 3rd Brigade's Tyrer.
 Colonel Sullivan was less fortunate and he rolled 'Exhausted'.
 This will bring him some command and control problems, so perhaps Shields might prefer not to give his brigade a leading role.

-Some units have had to be described as 'small'.
+Some units needed to be described as 'small'.
 This is because Grant's programmed scenario book, makes use of smaller detatchments and refers to 5% of the force being given various responsibilities - usually outpost type positions and small units seems to be the best way to handle this sort of thing - we shall see!

 And so it begins